andreasZel/digging_into_node/README.md

 it does not require a seperate database program running on the system, it's a strip down envirable where the file is maintain directly by our application, it keeps it in binary format in the system.
 It's built in in browser.

+# Built in util.promisify

+you can take a function that works with callbacks and transform it to promisese with `util.promisify()`, it returns a function with a promise.